bano27/moringaprep-1/README.md

-BY Benard Thairu KIBE
+#BY Benard Thairu KIBE

-My landing platform
+##My landing platform
+---

-A short program giving a brief description of who i am as a person.
+This is a short program that gives a brief description of who i am as a person.

+###TECHNOLOGIES USED
-Technologies used include : HTML & css
+Technologies used include : *html
+                            *css

 program setup instruction;
-    1:clone this repository to a location in your file system. https://github.com/bano27/moringaprep-1.git 2:Open your terminal and navigate to root folder of the application. cd moringaprep-1 3:Open project.html in your browser
+    1. clone this repository to a location in your file system.[link](https://github.com/bano27/moringaprep-1.git)
+    2. Open your terminal and navigate to root folder of the application. cd moringaprep-1
+    3. Open project.html in your browser

-follow this link to live version site on Github pages. https://github.com/bano27/moringaprep-1.git
+follow this link to live version site on Github pages.[link](https://bano27.github.io/moringaprep-1/)

-LICENSE
+---
+####LICENSE

 MIT Copyright (c) 2020 Benard Thairu Kibe